javarb/notes/sessions/2018/october/Session_15.md

 __NOTE__: Constructor injection is the best choice to use in main code.

-__NOTE__: When we declare a field as final, it cannot be modified after, thus we have quicker applications and less prone to modifications by mistake in the fields we not want.
+__NOTE__: When we declare a field as final, it cannot be modified after, thus we have quicker applications and less prone to modifications by mistake in the fields we don't want.
 By other side, is not recommended use final keyword in classes and methods because that lead to applications that are hard to work with.

 #### Testing in Spring